rgpass/i_didnt_know_javascript/03_this_and_object_prototypes.md

 obj.foobar; // "hey"
 ```

-For duplicating, ES6 has the new `Object.assign` function which iterates over all enumerable arguments, adding properties solely be using the assignment (`=`) expression -- this does not preserve any property descriptors.
+For duplicating, ES6 has the new `Object.assign` function which iterates over all enumerable arguments, adding properties solely by using the assignment  expression (`=`) -- this does not preserve any property descriptors.

 ```javascript
 var oldObj = { blah: 'yeah' };